Unit Group 3131

 Subsequent to the entry into force of the Act to Amend the Professional Code (Bill 90) in 2003, the field of practice of pharmacists expanded significantly.
 In addition to preparing and selling drugs, and giving opinions and advice on their use, pharmacists were allowed to provide some additional professional services that had previously been reserved to physicians.
 This expanded practice had a positive impact on the demand for pharmacists.

-The adoption in 2011 of an amended Pharmacy Act will also make it possible, probably bySummer 2013, to add further professional services that are currently reserved to physicians.
+The adoption in 2011 of an amended Pharmacy Act will also make it possible, probably within a few years, to add further professional services that are currently reserved to physicians.
 This will again tend to increase demand for this occupation.

 In recent years, strong demand for pharmacists has not been entirely met as a result of a shortage of B.Pharm. graduates.
 The shortfall is especially notable in the case of pharmacists who work in healthcare facilities.
 This specialty requires two additional years of training but salaries are lower than in private practice.
 These factors may in good measure explain the shortfall, which is getting worse according to the Association de pharmaciens des établissements de santé du Québec.

-However, the general outlook has recently improved thanks to an increase of over 70% in the number of graduates.
-However, it is still too early to determine whether or not this increase will be enough to eliminate the current shortage and meet the increased demand.
-Moreover, the significant feminization of the occupation could offset the increased number of graduates.
-As women who occupy occupational positions in the health sector generally work fewer hours than men, new graduates, 75% of whom are women, will not necessarily work as many hours as future retirees, 70% of whom are men.
+However, the general outlook has recently improved thanks to an increase of 70% in the number of graduates in the bachelor's degree program in pharmacy between 2001 and 2011, and of 100 % in the number of those graduating with a Master's in pharmacy.
+But, it is still too early to determine whether or not this increase will be enough to eliminate the current shortage and meet the increased demand.

 Because of all these factors, the number of pharmacists should increase sharply over the next few years.

 According to OPQ data, the percentage of employees has significantly increased in recent years, reflecting both the concentration in the pharmacy business and the feminization of the occupation.
-In 2012, far fewer women owned a pharmacy than men (17% compared to 35%).
-Reflecting the high demand in this occupation, the average employment income for pharmacists working full time, full year increased nearly twice as fast as in all occupations from 1995 to 2000 (23% compared with 12%) and five times between 2000 and 2005 (80% compared with 15%).
+In 2014, far fewer women owned a pharmacy than men (17% compared to 34%).

 Institutional pharmacy practitioners